AI Systems · CRM · LLM ·

 A decision-making CRM agent that starts with raw customer metrics, infers lifecycle context, selects the right marketing objective, and uses the OpenAI API to generate complete three-email campaign sequences ready for retention, win-back, or loyalty use cases.

-AI Agents CRM Strategy Lifecycle Marketing OpenAI API Python
+AI Agents CRM Strategy Lifecycle Marketing OpenAI API

 View on GitHub Back